learn-co-curriculum/hs-forms-study-guide/README.md

 Now that everything is set up, every time a user fills out the form to create a new tweet and hits the submit button the following steps will take place:

 1. a params hash with info from the form will be sent to the `post '/tweets'` route
-2. inside `post '/tweets'` the `Tweet.new` method is called and a new instance of the Tweet class is created with info from the params hash (the Tweet model also adds this new instance to an `ALL_TWEETS` array)
+2. inside `post '/tweets'` the `Tweet.new` method is called and a new instance of the Tweet class is created with info from the `params` hash (the Tweet model also adds the new instance to an `ALL_TWEETS` array)
 4. then the `redirect('/tweets')` method is called which triggers the `get '/tweets'` route
 5. inside `get '/tweets'` the `Tweet.all` method is called and an array of tweets is stored in an `@tweets` instance variable
-6. then the `erb(:tweets)` method is called which send the `@tweets` array to the `tweets.erb` template where the embedded ruby iterates through the `@tweets` array and displays each tweet
+6. then the `erb(:tweets)` method is called which sends the `@tweets` array to the `tweets.erb` template where the embedded ruby iterates through the `@tweets` array and displays each tweet
 7. then the `tweets.erb` template is rendered and displayed in the browser

 PHEW!
 That was a lot of steps, but now WE’VE GOT TWEETS!!!!